yosfkucher7/discord-moderation-bot/README.md

-🛠️ Commands

-📜 License
+## 📜 License
 This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more information.

 ---